-MLTC111R Urinalysis 1 Class Hour / 3 Lab Hours / 2 Credits This course introduces the study of the physical, chemical and microscopic tests performed as part of a routine urinalysis.
+MLTC111R Urinalysis 1 CLASS HOUR / 3 LAB HOURS / 2 CREDITS This course introduces the study of the physical, chemical and microscopic tests performed as part of a routine urinalysis.
 A review of the structure and function of the urinary system is followed by the concepts of urine analysis relating to the identification of normal states and metabolic and genetic disorders.
 Laboratory analysis of body fluids are introduced including cerebral spinal fluid, serous, synovial, and amniotic fluids, as well as fecal and semen analysis.
 For all areas presented, clinical aspects of related diseases are incorporated into lecture and laboratory sessions.
-(Pre requisites: ALHT126R or ALTH127R & PHBC 110R)
+(Pre requisites: HLTH 126R)

-MLTC112R Immunology 1 CLass Hour / 3 LAB HOURS / 2 CREDITS An introduction to basic serologic concepts, this course will cover immunity and associated laboratory applications.
+MLTC112R Immunology 1 CLASS HOUR / 3 LAB HOURS / 2 CREDITS An introduction to basic serologic concepts, this course will cover immunity and associated laboratory applications.
 Discussions will include non-specific and specific immunity, antigen/antibody structure, function, classification and serologic reactions, biological immunologic responses and disease states representing classical immunologic concepts.
-(Pre requisites: BIOL103R or BIOL 201R and BIOL 202R; ALHT 126R or AHLT127R & PHBC 110R)
+(Pre requisites: BIOL103R or BIOL 201R and BIOL 202R; HLTH 126R)